mhoehne67/4D/Macros/Compiler Declarations to var/readme.md

 # Compiler directives to var
-Using the var keyword to declare variables looks much nicer than using copiler directives:
+Using the var keyword to declare variables looks much nicer than using compiler directives:

 var $name; $firstName: Text
 var $age: Integer